Recipe Guru Team

 How The Smart Kitchen Can Help Reduce Food Waste

-52% of consumers say that deciding what to have for dinner is the most difficult part and 30% think that pleasing the family at dinnertime is a challenge.
-No surprise then that food waste is almost inevitable.
 As smart home adoption increases, appliance manufacturers are beginning to position themselves as a reliable source of recipe inspiration to help consumers overcome the challenges the discovery phase can present.
 In their quest to make mealtimes as simple as possible for consumers, companies like Samsung are helping to solve the bigger issue of food waste.
 Their Family Hub refrigerator enables home cooks to keep track of what they have in the fridge, including expiry dates, and to search for recipes based on ingredients that need to be used up.
 This is a smart move.
-While flavour is the main factor for home cooks when choosing what to cook, the convenience and cost-saving aspects of personalised recipe suggestions that make use of leftover ingredients seems like an attractive prospect.
+While flavour is the main factor for home cooks when choosing what to cook, the convenience and cost-saving aspects of personalised recipe suggestions that make use of leftover ingredients seem like an attractive prospect.
 Screens have become such an integral part of the smart kitchen with more and more mainstream appliance brands integrating them into fridges, ovens and hoods.
 Since environmental issues are at the forefront of our minds and home cooking will continue to trend, it's not too much of a stretch to expect that smart appliance manufacturers will continue to invest in predictive technologies that help consumers eat well while reducing food waste.

-It's not just at the discovery phase that food waste can be reduced though.
-Whether you're a novice cook or more experienced, we've all experienced cooking disasters that have resulted in inedible food that is only fit for the bin.
-Emerging precision cooking technologies can eliminate this issue.
+Precision cooking technologies and guided recipes can eliminate this issue.
 This could mean cooking presets that are a core part of smart kitchen products from the likes of June and Anova and that promise precise, consistent results whether you're cooking a tender, flaky pan-fried piece of fish or roasting a crispy, moist roast chicken.
 By promising perfect results, these companies are not only encouraging nervous cooks to take charge of the way they eat but also giving more experienced cooks the confidence to try more complicated dishes without worrying about potentially sending an expensive piece of meat from the pan to the organic waste bin.
 Guided recipes that connect to smart kitchen appliances and walk home cooks through a step by step process from prep work to the kitchen table are also a powerful feature in the smart kitchen.

-Finally, the variety of recipes available on smart kitchen appliances means that the chances of cooking something you don't like are slim.
+The variety of recipes available on smart kitchen appliances means that the chances of cooking something you don't like are slim.
 This is particularly important if you are feeding picky eaters and end up with mountains of food waste as a result.
-Placing recipes at the centre of the smart kitchen encourages the entire family to get involved in choosing what they'd like to eat (kids love screen!), reducing the chances of food going to waste and making things a little easier for the two-thirds of American consumers who do not know what's for dinner by 4 pm.
-When paired with personalisation strategies, smart appliance users are guaranteed to find a recipe that uses up those pesky leftovers and keeps the entire family happy and full and importantly during a pandemic, reduces the need to make a supermarket run.
+Placing recipes at the centre of the smart kitchen encourages the entire family to get involved in choosing what they'd like to eat (kids love screens!), reducing the chances of food going to waste and making things a little easier for the 55% of people who are already suffering from cooking fatigue.
+When paired with personalisation strategies, smart appliance users are guaranteed to find a recipe that uses up those pesky leftovers, keeps the entire family happy and full and importantly during a pandemic, reduces the need to make a supermarket run.
 Not all recipes are created equal though.
 Companies such as Drop understand the importance of creating a great user experience, which is why they offer reliable, tried-and-tested content to their users via Recipe Guru.
 More reliable recipes mean more delicious results and less chance of food waste.

-We're hugely in favour of a more collaborative approach in the smart kitchen and grocery industry (66% of people say the inspiration stage is influential when deciding what to buy) and feel that creating a seamless smart kitchen experience for consumers relies on collaboration between brands.
+We're hugely in favour of a more collaborative approach within and between the smart kitchen and grocery industry (66% of people say the inspiration stage is influential when deciding what to buy) and feel that creating a seamless smart kitchen experience for consumers relies on collaboration between brands.
 This is doubly important when it comes to food waste.
 If the inspiration, shopping and cooking phases are tied together seamlessly, it's only going to be more convenient for the consumer to create the sort of food they want to eat while reducing costs, keeping food waste to a minimum and ultimately creating a happier planet.